10 best beaches in Portugal: in pictures

 9. Zambujeira do Mar

-The seaside town of Zambujeira do Mar is situated on a rugged stretch of Atlantic coastline around 70km north of Lagos.
+The seaside town of Zambujeira do Mar in Portugal is situated on a rugged stretch of Atlantic coastline around 70km north of Lagos.
 There are numerous small beaches tucked away along the rocky cliffs, which attract surfers and backpackers alike.
 In August the town gets into party mode in preparation for Festo do Sudoeste (Southwest Festival), which has previously played host to the likes of Fatboy Slim, Snoop Lion and The Vaccines.

 10. Praia da Baía